jamesseanwright/personality-forge-.net/README.md

 There are some unit tests for this project, but they need to be rewritten as the library originates from another project.

+## TODO

+* Use regex to extract JSON from crappy API response
+* Utilise the API response's error data